Despite challenges, UNICEF continues to ship vital supplies to affected countries amid soaring number of COVID-19 cases

 Recent shipments have included:

-- UNICEF has delivered around US$2 million worth of hospital equipment and personal protective equipment to Hubei Province, China to aid the Government response there to COVID-19.
-Supplies included 150 defibrillators, 200 electrocardiogram monitors, 35 portable ultrasound systems, 100 infusion pumps, 40,000 N95 masks, 20,000 gowns and 13,000 goggles.
+- UNICEF has delivered around US$3 million worth of hospital equipment and personal protective equipment to Hubei Province and other regions in China to aid the Government response there to COVID-19.
+Supplies included defibrillators, electrocardiogram monitors, portable ultrasound systems, infusion pumps, N95 masks, gowns goggles, protective suits and gloves.

 - Since 1 March, three shipments – weighing around 8 metric tons - of PPE supplies have successfully arrived in Tehran, Iran.
 Supplies have been distributed to hospitals and health facilities in six most affected provinces, with 18.5 tons of PPE items expected to arrive in the country over the coming days.